oceanprotocol/RBAC-Server/README.md

 - Download and install [Postman](https://www.postman.com/downloads/)

-- Send a GET request to `http://localhost:3000`
+- Send a POST request to `http://localhost:3000`

 - Use one of the following JSON snippets as the body of the request: